Code-Institute-Submissions/happybean/README.md

 - There is a section with links to other pages related to Connect & Learn including Our Story, Contract Us and FAQ.

 ### Forum (forum.html) - for registered users
-- This page can only be viewed by the registered users.
+- This page can only be viewed by registered users.
 - This page features the option to add and view threads about Coffee.
 - If the user created the thread, they will be able to edit or delete the thread.
-An admin users will be able to edit or delete any thread.
+Admin users will be able to edit or delete any thread.

 ### Thread (thread.html) - for registered users
 - This page can only be viewed by the registered users where they can see the detail of a thread if they clicked on the heading of a specific thread.
 - They can see comments added by other users and they can add a new comment to a thread.
 - If the user created the comment, they will be able to edit or delete the comment.
-An admin users will be able to edit or delete any comment.
+Admin users will be able to edit or delete any comment.

 ### Add Thread (add_thread.html)
-- This page can only be viewed by the registered users.
+- This page can only be viewed by registered users.
-- This page has a form where the they user can add a new thread.
+- This page has a form where the user can add a new thread.
 The form has a space to add a subject and a description in input fields and click "create thread".

 ### Edit Thread (edit_thread.html)
 - This page can only be viewed by the registered users who created the thread or an admin user.
-- This page has a form where the they user can edit an existing thread.
+- This page has a form where the user can edit an existing thread.
 - The current thread information will be shown and the user can change the information and save it.
 This will update the database with the new information.

 ### Delete Thread (delete_thread.html)